PhilKubz/Challenge_09_README_Generator/README.md

 ## Video Demonstration
 [Video Demonstration.webm](https://user-images.githubusercontent.com/122698773/228424001-39e9bcc9-9496-4827-92e3-34b86ba6e697.webm)

+The video outline how to get to the temrinal in vscode, use a `npm install` command, and invoke the program using `node index`.
+All prompts are answered during this demonstration, and by clicking on one of the elements in the table of contents it shows that the links to sections are properly functioning.

 ## Installation
 1. Clone the repository on your local machine.
 2. Navigate to the root directory of the application in your terminal.
+3. In order to install inquirer, please use `npm i inquirer@8.2.4`.
-3. Run `npm install` to install the required dependencies.
+4. Run `npm install` to install the required dependencies.

 ## Usage
 1. Navigate to the root directory of the application in your terminal.